Contraband (2012 film): Plot

 Sebastian contacts the ship's captain, Camp, and tells him of the cocaine, promising him a share if he secures it.
 Camp calls Customs to inspect the ship in New Orleans.
 The Customs agents find the spot where Chris' team hid the bills, but it's empty.
 They detain Chris and search the van, but thinking the painting is just a tarp, ignore it and let Chris go.

 Chris and Andy are captured by Briggs, who demands the cocaine.
 Chris takes Briggs to Camp's house, having made a duplicate key while on the ship, and activates the security system.
 After giving Briggs and his gang the cocaine, Chris sneaks out.
 Camp awakens to the noise and encounters the gang as the police arrive; they're all arrested for cocaine possession.

 Having figured out Sebastian was working with Briggs, Chris drives to Sebastian's house, then his job site, looking for Kate.
 Sebastian, thinking her dead, had dumped Kate's body in a foundation at the site.
 Chris beats him up for his betrayal before locating and saving Kate.
-Sebastian is arrested and sent to prison, where he is greeted by a gang.
+Sebastian is arrested and sent to prison, where he is greeted by a gang led by Chris Farraday's incarcerated father.

 Danny and Davis retrieve the fake bills which Chris had dumped into the Mississippi River reaching New Orleans.
 At a U.S. Customs auction, Andy buys the van for $750 and finds the painting still in it while Chris sells the bills to Church for $3 million.
 Church asks about the missing painting and tells Chris it can be fenced for over $20 million on the black market.
 With the money, Chris, Kate, and their children begin a new life in a waterfront house.